White House's Mulvaney to sue over House impeachment subpoenas

 Last week, House Democrats withdrew their subpoena to Kupperman, saying they did not want to delay the impeachment investigation, and asked a judge to dismiss the litigation as moot.

-House investigators issued a subpoena to Mulvaney last week, demanding that he testify about his knowledge of Trump’s decision to withhold military aid to Ukraine.
+House investigators issued a subpoena to Mulvaney last week, demanding he testify about his knowledge of Trump’s decision to withhold military aid to Ukraine.

 Congressional Democrats are trying to determine whether Trump withheld the assistance to pressure Ukraine’s government to investigate the son of former Democratic Vice President Joe Biden, one of Trump’s main rivals as he seeks re-election next year.